gvwilson/thirdbit/src/fiction/iffy/index.md

-*She flipped the wireframe upside down and rightside up, flew through it, spun it around.
+*She flipped the wireframe upside down and rightside up, flew through it, and spun it around.
 Any of a dozen rooms or holds could have been repurposed as a cell.
-For one moment she thought about reaching out to the hovercraft's core, but it would be better protected than the railgun back on the pier.*
+For one moment she thought about reaching out to the hovercraft's core, but it would be better protected than the railgun on the pier in Rothera had been.*

 She yawned widely.
 The images slipped away as her concentration finally conceded